armelf/Financial-Algorithms/README.md

 We can see for example that the close price curve, which is represented by a sequence of (0,1) in the first 7 rows of the matrix, grows, then decreases and final goes upwards again.
 - Finally, the stock's image data is just a vertical concatenation of its monthly image matrices, separated by a E.

 The bundle's image matrix is a vertical concatenation of its stocks image data, separated by a F. It correspond to our input image for the bundle.
-To sum up, each lot between two 'F' or one 'F' an nothing else corresponds to one stock's image data, and each image between two 'E' or one 'E' an nothing else corresponds, that stock, to a monthly image data.
+To sum up, each lot between two 'F' or one 'F' an nothing else corresponds to one stock's image data, and each image between two 'E' or one 'E' an nothing else corresponds, for that stock, to a monthly image data.
 You can have a look here, for ABC_AME_AMGN_APH_ADI bundle, and set = trainset: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/ExampleOfImageData.txt.

 The bundle's target variable is a simple vertical concatenation of the NextRets corresponding to monthly images data, no matter the stock(there is no 'E' or 'F' separation).
-This suggests that, since we predict the NextRets of all stocks in the same bundle, their image data should have a similar pattern in relationship with their NexRets.
+This suggests that, since we predict the NextRets of all stocks in the same bundle, their image data should have a similar pattern in relationship with their NextRets.
 This leads us to a **point of improvement**, we should create bundles by choosing stocks that have a certain *similarity* between themselves.
 In our strategy, the selection method is random, and could be largely optimized.
 Here is an example of target variable, for ABC_AME_AMGN_APH_ADI bundle, and set = trainset: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/ExampleOfTargetData.txt.

 ### Deep Learning Model

 #### CNN
 The model that will learn from our image data is a Convolution Neural Network.
-The output is a tuple of two lists of length 3: &rho; and &eta;. &rho; represents an action value which is the *expected cumulative reward* of an action [Buy, Sell, Do Nothing]. &eta; is a one hot vector market 1 in the same index where &rho; has the maximum action value.
+The output is a tuple of two lists of length 3: &rho; and &eta;. &rho; represents an action value which is relied to the *expected cumulative reward* of an action [Buy, Sell, Do Nothing]. &eta; is a one hot vector market 1 in the same index where &rho; has the maximum action value.

 Our CNN model has 6 hidden layers.
 It takes W * W * 1 as input, since our image is binary.
 The first four hidden layers are Convolution layers, followed by a Rectifier non-Linearity Unit(ReLU) and the last two are fully connected layers.
 Each of the first four hidden layers consists of 16 filters of size 5 * 5 * 1 (*F_size = 5*), 16 filters of size 5 * 5 * 16, 32 filters of size 5 * 5 * 16, and 32 filters of size 5 * 5 * 32, respectively, all with stride 1, zero padding and followed by ReLU.
 Right after the second and fourth hidden layers, a max-pooling layer with a 2 * 2 (*P_size = 2*) filter and stride 2 (*P_stride = 2*) is applied.
 The softmax function is not implemented since the output of our CNN is an action value, and not a probability distribution between 0 and 1.

 The model is developed here: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/convNN.py.
 We can juggle with these paramaters (F_size, P_size and P_stride) to improve our model.

 #### Q-learning
 It is one of the most common Reinforcement Learning (RL) algorithms.
-RL algorithms aim to enable an agent to learn optimal policies that means train an agent able to choose the action that would give maximum cumulative reward in a given state.
+RL algorithms aim to enable an agent to learn optimal policies.
+That means training an agent able to choose the action that would give maximum cumulative reward in a given state.
 In Q-learning, an agent is trained to acquire the optimal action value which is the expected cumulative reward of each action given the current state.
 To obtain the optimal action value denoted *Q* (that depends of the state and list of possible actions), an agent should iteratively update the action value using the *Bellman Equation*.
 An agent chooses action given the current state following behavior policy, and observes reward and next state.
 The current state correspond to the current iamge data.
 The action corresponds to the action value (-1 for Sell, 0 for Do Nothing and 1 for Buy).
 Reward here is defined as the action value times NextRets minus (transaction_costs*(current_state-previous_state)).

 We initialize parameters *theta* parameters characterizing our CNN Model.
 Our target network parameters are *thetastar*